MSylvia/xorlib/README.md

-Also it is a good idea to power your device through the same PICkit3 that you will use for programming (option "Power" for PICkit3 configuration of Project Properties in MPLAB X).
-PICKit3 connector:
+Also it is a good idea to power your device through the same PICkit3 that you will use for programming (option "Power" for PICkit3 configuration of Project Properties in MPLAB X) - this is PICKit3 pinout:

 1. MCLR (pin 1)
 2. +3.3V (pin 13)